muratkilic1978/rock-paper-scissors-game/README.md

 }
 ```
-If validChoice is not true, then display a message using console.log that says 'Invalid choice.
-Please enter rock, paper, scissors'.
-After the message  use **continue** to start a new iteration of the loop.
+If validChoice is not true, then display a message using console.log that says **'Invalid choice.
+Please enter rock, paper, scissors'**.
+After the message write **continue** to start a new iteration of the loop.

 ### Step 12 Generate the Computer's Choice
-After validating the user's choice, generate the computer's choice randomly by using the Math.floor with Math.random() function to select an index from the choices array and save it in a variable named **computerChoice**
+After validating the user's choice, generate the computer's choice randomly by using the **Math.floor** with **Math.random()** function to select an index from the choices array and save it in a variable named **computerChoice**

 This can be done by writing
 ```Javascript